gaehlerm/SoftwareEngineering/README.md

     return matrix
 ```

-When in doubt resist the temptation, split up the code and don't use a single line initialization.
+When in doubt, resist the temptation to split up the code and avoid using single-line initialization.

 ## Black magic code

 Your code will contain some complexity.
-There’s no doubt about it.
+There's no doubt about it.
 The only question is how you deal with it.
 One point is that you have to be honest.
-Some programmers try to hide complex code using all kind of black magic.
-This may work at times, but the code will be cursed.
-You can keep working on the code, but once in a while you see this black magic and you’ll become petrified.
-Your only thought will be: "I hope I’ll never have to touch this."
+Some programmers try to hide complex code using all kinds of black magic.
+This approach may work occasionally, but the code will be cursed.
+You can keep working on the code, but occasionally you see this black magic and you'll become petrified.
+Your only thought will be: "I hope I'll never have to touch this."

 It is much better to be honest.
-The problem is complex and we break down the complexity until we have some pieces that we can solve.
-Do not hide the complexity, make it apparent.
+The problem is complex, and we break it down into smaller pieces that we can solve.
+Do not hide the complexity; make it apparent.

 # 28. Dependencies